-It is not necessary to submit a new course proposal form once a course has been approved by the Course of Study Committee.
+It is not necessary to submit a new course proposal form once a course has been approved by the Course of Study Committee (CSC).
 However, please consult with YSS if you and your department would like to run the course the following year.
-The Dean for the Summer Language Institute (SLI) will contact the DUS of language departments in early fall to ask for a submission of study abroad programs for the following summer.
-The Dean of YSS will contact the DUS of non-language courses in early fall to ask for a submission of study abroad programs for the following summer.
-A course that has run successfully in the past does not need to seek approval again, but a conversation about running the program again should happen with the Study Abroad Director in September.
+A course that has run successfully in the past does not need to seek (CSC) approval again, but a conversation about running the program again should happen with the Study Abroad Director and the relevant Department Chair/DUS in September.